8bitbuddhist/PixelMaestro-Studio/docsrc/Section-Tab.rst

 The *Layers* text box changes the number of Layers belonging to the Section.
 Increasing the number adds new blank Layers to the Section, while decreasing the number removes Layers.

+If *wrap* is checked, when the Section is scrolling or offset, Pixels that are moved off of the Section will reappear on the opposite side of the Section.

 Layer Settings
 --------------